 A good competitive feature benchmark report reveals where competition is strong, where it’s weak, where adjusting a feature could offer a competitive advantage, and what customer sentiment is on aspects of your competitors’ products.

 That said, getting an unbiased, accurate, and comprehensive report is easier said than done.
-Traditionally, there are three potential routes that businesses take: market research reports, consulting services, or an internal sales/marketing team soliciting feedback from customers.
+Traditionally, there are three potential routes that businesses take.
+These are market research reports, consulting services, or an internal sales/marketing team soliciting feedback from customers.

 Competitive benchmarks should consist of a combination of qualitative and quantitative data.
-For instance, it’s important to know a certain number of quantitative data points such as sales volume, pricing or promotions (such as determining if your competitors charge clients prorated amounts or have package deals).
+For instance, it’s important to know a certain number of quantitative data points such as sales volume, pricing or promotions.
 In addition to this, however, you want qualitative data — how happy are customers with certain features?
 Which features are easiest to sell?
 Which features are customers most unhappy with?
-To get answers to the qualitative and quantitative questions that companies have for feature benchmarking, you need to speak with stakeholders in key categories.
+To answer these sorts of questions, you need to speak with stakeholders in key categories.
 Here’s what these stakeholders would look like for each element of a competitive benchmark:

 - High-level market scan: former heads of marketing and/or sales at the market leader company.
 These people know the market leader’s products, the competitors, the distributors, and the available features on the industry landscape inside-out.